McLintock!: Plot

-While getting ready for Becky's welcome-home party, Dev and Becky get into an argument when he accuses Junior of being a "Dude".
-At the party, Dev gets into a fistfight to protect Birnbaum's young assistant Davy, and impresses everyone with his boxing skills.
-Some time later, after being deliberately taunted by Becky and Junior, Dev accuses Becky of being a "trollop" for kissing Junior before they were properly engaged.
-Becky demands G.W. shoot Dev for insulting her; G.W. "shoots" him with a starter's pistol to teach Becky a lesson, and allows Dev to spank Becky with a coal shovel, angering Kate.
+While preparing for Becky's welcome-home party, Dev and Becky get into an argument when he accuses Junior of being a "dude".
+At the party, Dev gets into a fistfight to protect Birnbaum's assistant Davey Elk, and impresses everyone with his boxing skills.
+Later, after being deliberately taunted by Becky and Junior, Dev accuses Becky of being a trollop for kissing Junior before they were properly engaged.
+Becky demands G.W. shoot Dev for insulting her; G.W. relents and "shoots" him with a starter's pistol to teach Becky a lesson.
+Dev, angry that he could have been killed, spanks Becky with a coal shovel, which angers Katherine.

-At the hearing, G.W. delivers a passionate plea from the Comanche to Governor Humphrey, but is ignored.
-The Comanche are ordered to be imprisoned until they can be sent to Fort Sill.
-Getting drunk that night, G.W. suggests to Bunny that, if the Comanche were to go out fighting as they requested, the Government might realize Humphrey's mismanagement of the territory and intervene.
-G.W. returns home and pressures Mrs. Warren into drinking with him; both of them fall down the stairs, and Kate assumes the worst when she sees Mrs. Warren on G.W.'s lap, until Mrs. Warren explains she is quitting because Sheriff Lord has asked her to marry him.
+At the hearing the next day, G.W. delivers a plea from Puma to Governor Humphrey, but is ignored; as a result, the Comanche are ordered to be imprisoned until they can be sent to Fort Sill.
+Getting drunk that night, G.W. suggests to Bunny that if the Comanche were to go out fighting as they requested, the government might realize Humphrey's mismanagement of the territory and intervene.

+G.W. returns home and pressures Louise into drinking with him; while she tries to explain to G.W. that she is quitting as cook, Louise eventually gives in.
+The two end up falling down the stairs while trying to turn in for the night.
+Katherine, overhearing their conversation, assumes the worst when she sees Louise on G.W.'s lap at the foot of the stairs.
+Louise then explains she is quitting because Sheriff Lord has asked her to marry him.

-At the Fourth of July celebrations the next day, Kate sternly refuses Humphrey's advances, but continues to treat her husband harshly.
-Bunny, who took G.W. seriously, helps set the Comanches free; they charge through town on their way to fight the U.S Army, causing everyone to scatter and hide.
-While hiding in a haystack, Dev and Becky reconcile, and become engaged.
-Encouraged by this, and advice from Birnbaum, G.W. confronts Kate, getting her to admit that she left because she found lipstick on his shirt and incorrectly assumed he was having an affair.
-After pursuing her through town and spanking her, G.W. tells Kate she is free to divorce him, and leaves for home.
-However, she follows him, and the two finally reconcile.
+At the Fourth of July celebrations the next day, Katherine refuses Governor Humphrey's advances, but continues to treat her husband harshly.
+Bunny, who took G.W. seriously, helps set the Comanches free by supplying them with Krag-Jorgensen military rifles from a military boxcar.
+The Comanches then charge through town, free their chiefs, and escape, with the cavalry in hot pursuit.
+While hiding in a haystack during the raid, Dev and Becky reconcile and become engaged.
+Encouraged by this, and on advice from Birnbaum, G.W. confronts Katherine, getting her to admit that she left because she found lipstick on his shirt and incorrectly assumed he was having an affair.
+After pursuing her through town and publicly spanking her, G.W. tells Katherine that she is now free to divorce him, and leaves for home.
+However, she follows him, and the two reconcile.